Emanuele

 Telecommunications and Journal of Communications

-and Networks, and Guest Editor for IEEE Journal
+and Networks, Guest Editor for IEEE Journal

 of Selected Topics in Signal Processing: Special Issue Managing

-Complexity in Multiuser MIMO Systems.
+Complexity in Multiuser MIMO Systems, and Editor of

 In 1993 he was visiting researcher in the Communications